top of page

 About Our Church

-AME Zion Church of Franklin Street has always been a source of strength and guidance for the community.
+AME Zion Church of Kingston has always been a source of strength and guidance for the community.
 We believe in providing a loving and welcoming place for all that desire to embrace Christ and His teachings!

 Service